EmanuelSommer/bnn_connecting_the_dots/README.md

 4. The results will be saved in `experiments/fcn_bnns/results/fcn_bnns/` folder with a timestamped folder name.
 The results contain the posterior samples, the model configuration `.json` file, and the overall config of the experiments and a `.txt` file reporting the runtime of the individual experiments.
 5. Aggregate various statistics from the results by running `python ../../../experiments/fcn_bnns/aggregate_cross_exp.py` from the experiments folder.
 This will create a `.csv` file with the aggregated statistics in the the same folder.
 Examples for the reported stats are hold out RMSE, LPPD, the configurations of the experiments, and the runtime of the individual experiments.
 6. Use `experiments/fcn_ensembles/fcn_main.ipynb` to compute the deep-ensemble baseline.
 The corresponding hyperparameter search is conducted in `experiments/fcn_ensembles/fcn_hpo.ipynb`
+7. Use `experiments/rf_tuning.py` to tune the hyperparameters of the random forest baseline.

 ## Analysis of Results